NERC-CEH/datalab/architecture/deployment/oidc-deployment-and-configuration.md

 - The name should be clearly associated with "DataLabs"
 - The client must be OIDC compliant (this is typically a configuration option during creation).
-- Callback URLs must be configured to match the callback URLs for the deployment of DataLabs, this ensures that only requests which are re-directed back to the application (and hence include secure credentials are not directed elsewhere) are served.
-This should include the following URLS at minimum for;
+- Callback URLs must be configured to match the callback URLs of the DataLab deployment.
+  This ensures that the OIDC provider will only redirect to your DataLab deployment (e.g after logging a user in) which is crucial as the redirects contain secure credentials.This should include the following URLS at minimum;

 ```bash
 https://datalabName.domain/callback,https://datalabName.domain/silent-callback